-Construction Progress - Package A construction is 26% completed.
-Construction of the aerial section through the Dulles International Airport with the installation of all of drilled shafts, pouring of 182 (92% of total) columns, pouring 166 pier caps (90% of total) and 135 deck spans have been poured (52% of the total) having been completed through the end of July 2016.
+Construction Progress - Package A construction is 28% completed.
+Construction of the aerial section through the Dulles International Airport with the installation of all 197 of the drilled shafts, pouring of 191 (97% of total) columns, pouring 172 pier caps (93% of total) and 147 deck spans have been poured (56% of the total) having been completed through the end of August 2016.
 Work continues modifying the Dulles International Airport Access Highway (DIAAH) and Dulles Toll Road (DTR) to enable the construction of the Innovation Center, Herndon and Reston Stations.
-The contractor continues directional boring and hand mining operations to install the required systems and utilities under the DTR and DIAAH where jack and bore work at the Innovation Station and Herndon Station has been difficult due to the type of rock encountered.
+The contractor continues directional boring for systems and utilities under the DTR and Greenway where required.
 Contractor continues to install ductbank and manholes for the 34.5 KV traction power feeders along the DIAAH near TPSS #12, #13, #14 and #15.
-Track has been welded and pulled along the aerial guideway from Span 63 into the Yard leads in preparation for concrete plinth construction.
-Package B construction activity began in July 2015 and during July earthwork operations continued with the separation and crushing of boulders as well as importing material from an outside source.
+Concrete plinth construction has begun along the Autopilot aerial guideway.
+Package B construction activity began in July 2015 and during August 2016 earthwork operations continued with the separation and crushing of boulders as well as importing material from an outside source.
 The crushed rock is being used as backfill.
-The installation of stormwater lines, sanitary lines and ductbank work continues.
-The contractor continues with work for the Service and Inspection Building, with the mat foundation poured on July16, 2016.
-The construction progress is approximately 14% percent complete.
+The installation of stormwater lines, sanitary lines and ductbank continues.
+The contractor continues with work for the Service and Inspection Building, with the forming of the basement walls.
+The construction progress is approximately 15 to 16% percent complete.

 • Rail Car Procurement - On August 15, 2012, MWAA authorized WMATA to amend their contract with Kawasaki to exercise the option for an additional sixty-four 7000 Series railcars for Phase 2.
 WMATA's letter of August 30, 2012 to MWAA confirmed the amendment to the Kawasaki Contract for the Phase 2 railcars.
 The latest milestone schedule from Kawasaki dated August 1, 2016, forecasts the conditional acceptance of the last Phase 2 vehicle no later than December 28, 2017 which is a slippage of eight days from the previous month.
-WMATA conditionally accepted sixteen railcars in July 2016.
-Sixteen railcars have been conditionally accepted in each of the last three months suggesting that Kawasaki has achieved their originally planned rate.
+WMATA conditionally accepted sixteen railcars in August 2016.
+Sixteen railcars have been conditionally accepted in each of the last four months suggesting that Kawasaki has achieved their originally planned rate.